ArchangelZeero/linter-gcc-portuguese/README.md

 ## File/Project-Specific settings

-Assuming you have the a file called ```sample.cpp``` open, linter-gcc2 performs the following actions:
+Assuming you have the a file called ```sample.cpp``` open, linter-gcc-portuguese performs the following actions:

 1. Looks for file called ```sample.cpp.gcc-flags.json``` in the same directory as your source file (file-specific settings)
 2. Looks for a file called ```.gcc-flags.json``` in every subdirectory from the current up to your project root (subdirectory/project-specific settings)